-How to avoid hay fever and allergies now that Spring is on its way…August 16th, 2017
+How to avoid hay fever and keep Spring allergies at bay…August 16th, 2017

 For many of us, Spring can mean staying inside, covering up and doing anything we can to keep the sniffles and itchiness at bay with all that pollen and love flying around.

 For children especially, this is not an easy thing to do.
 Children love to play outside, get their hands dirty and have fun.
 A snuffly miserable and itchy child is definitely not a happy child!
 Today we explore ways to reduce hay fever and allergic reactions in children so they can be happy and enjoy this blossoming season at home, school and while they are in care.

 Consider limiting or avoiding cow’s milk and other dairy products since these can increase mucus production in the respiratory tract and therefore exacerbate nasal congestion.
 Try dairy alternatives like coconut, rice and nut milks instead.

 - Protect your eyes and nose

 Pollen primarily enters through the eyes and nose so a groovy pair of sunglasses can be helpful.
 There are a lot of sunglasses available on the market especially for children and it also provides UV protection so is a win-win.
 Also a dab of balm like Vaseline can be put around the entrance of your nose to trap pollen!

 - High pollen days